The Bai of South Sudan

 Begin training up local leaders to lead and develop strategies to reach their own people

-Next steps for the Bari Bai
+Next steps for the Bai

-The Bari Bai are No Longer Unreached, which means there are more than 2% evangelical Christian populations and there are churches consistent with evangelical faith and practice.
+The Bai are No Longer Unreached, which means there are more than 2% evangelical Christian populations and there are churches consistent with evangelical faith and practice.
 There is still more to be done among them.

 Empower local believers to begin praying for their own people